antdimot/devops/docker/devopsenv/Readme.md

 # DevopsENV
-This project provides a docker image with useful devops's tools.
+This project provides a docker image with a set of useful tools.

 ## Build DevopsENV
 docker build . -t devopsenv:1.0